-During the year under review, in accordance with the listing rules, the Board set up a Remuneration Committee.
+In accordance with the listing rules, the Board set up a Remuneration Committee.
 A separate "Remuneration statement" features elsewhere in the Annual Report in compliance with the relevant Code provisions of the Principles of Good Corporate Governance.

 Principle 9 & 10: Relations with Shareholders and with the Market, and Institutional Investors